Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 her first reception moved to her second reception.
 A question of this

-magnitude took a month to answer until the word came down.
-Yes, Marla could
+magnitude took a month to answer.
+Finally the word came down.

 have her flowers at both venues.
 This incident should paint the picture quickly.